 Unlock All MvC2 Characters

 The official CapCom document on how to unlock all characters on US MvC2 arcade board is here (my easier summary of it is found here.
-(Obot pointed me to the Japanese codes here - big thumbs up for that reference.))
-Text write-up of the Japanese steps.
+(Obot pointed me to a Text write-up of the Japanese steps.)

 How to play the files back: